You are here

 No special arrangements for guests who are handicapped or disabled are needed.

-If an interpreter for persons who are deaf or hard of hearing is needed, please contact Anne Broyan, graduation coordinator, by e-mail to make arrangements at least one month prior to graduation.
+If an interpreter for persons who are deaf or hard of hearing is needed, please contact Naomi Reedy, graduation coordinator, by e-mail to make arrangements at least one month prior to graduation.

 Graduates and guests will be directed by university police where to park on campus.
 Reserved parking will be available behind McCormick Center and Bakeless for persons who are handicapped or have trouble walking.
 Please request assistance from police officers covering the event.

-- All seating for guests will be in Mitrani Hall.
+- All seating for guests will be on the Academic Quad.
 Any number of guests may attend and seating is on a first-come first-served basis and may be obtained as early as 1 hour before each ceremony.
-The ceremony is expected to last approximately two hours.
+The ceremony is expected to last approximately 1 1/2 hours.

 - On the day of graduation, it is strongly suggested that guests arrive with ample time to park, either on upper- or lower-campus.
-Limited parking close to Haas will be reserved for handicapped guests.
+Limited parking close to the quad will be reserved for handicapped guests.
 The road to the lower campus will close for parking after all lots are filled and guests will then be directed to upper-campus parking areas.
 Four busses will be running throughout campus for transportation to the ceremony.
-Those coming for the afternoon ceremony please do not arrive earlier than 1:00 p.m., since guests from the first ceremony will need to exit the campus in order to clear available parking spaces.

 - The university police will be present for the duration of the day and guests should request assistance from them for parking or special needs.
-Individuals who cannot walk any distance can be dropped off in front of Haas Center, where there will be police and staff to assist.
+Individuals who cannot walk any distance can be dropped off in the Centennial parking lot, where there will be police and staff to assist.
 Disabled guests and the elderly can be assisted to their seats by commencement staff.
-Seating will be available for guests in wheelchairs along with one additional attendee.
+Seating will be available for guests in wheelchairs along with one additional attendee will be available at the front left and right sides.
 Interpreters for the deaf and hearing impaired will be signing both ceremonies.

 - Members of the graduating class and audience who leave during the ceremony distract not only from other audience members but also the people on the stage and are discourteous to those participants who have not yet crossed the stage.
 The audience is expected to remain in place until the platform party and faculty leave the stage at the conclusion of the ceremony.